 There are no special tools required to disassemble this camera.
 That may have something to do with the Nikon design philosophy on serviceability.
 There are some obvious features that illustrate this to be encountered during the work here.

 As always, before starting to disassemble the camera, make sure that you have a notebook and pencil handy.
-The camera you have may have some differences to the one here, particularly with respect to wire colouring.
+The camera you have may have some differences to the one here, particularly with respect to wire coloring.

 Begin by removing the film door.
-In common with many cameras this unclips by means of a spring-loaded hinge-pin.
+In common with many cameras, this unclips by means of a spring-loaded hinge pin.

 The next item to go is the film rewind crank.
 Remove this the usual way.

 The film speed dial is held in by means of a ‘C’ clip as shown here.
-It looks a little odd, but comes out easily using a couple of small flat-bladed screwdrivers.
+It looks a little odd but comes out easily using a couple of small flat-bladed screwdrivers.